crowdfightcovid19/req-550-Syria/manuscripts/main/Things2Do.md

 ## Tables and figures

-* Take decisions about the panels.
+* Create panels for composite figures.
     * Option 1:
     * Table + scheme of the interventions
     * Panel 1.
 A 3rows x 4cols figures.